-Seasoning and Cleaning Your French Chef Omelette Pan
+Seasoning and Caring for Your French Chef Omelette Pan

 - Seasoning: Not needed

-- Cleaning: As Used - wash the pan in soapy water, using a nonabrasive sponge.
+- Cleaning: After use - wash the pan in soapy water, using a nonabrasive sponge.
 Hand dry, DO NOT AIR DRY.

-- Cleaning: As Needed - At times when heated to high temperatures, cooking oils can leave a residue on nonstick surfaces.
-To clean the pan, fill it with water and add 1/2 cup white vinegar.
-Bring to a boil.
-The residue should float to the top.
-Skim it off, pour out the liquid, then wash the pan in soapy water, using a nonabrasive sponge.
+- Cleaning: As Needed - Wash the pan in soapy water, using a nonabrasive sponge.
 Hand dry, DO NOT AIR DRY and DO NOT PUT IN DISHWASHER.

 - Never use metal utensils while making omelettes in a pan with a non-stick surface..

 - Do not leave over high heat - excessive heat for long periods can cause the non-stick surface to flake.

 - Do not store with other pans as the friction may cause the non-stick coating to flake.
 We recommend hanging your pan up when not in use.

 - Seasoning: 1.
 Wash thoroughly (inside and out) with soap and a paper towel.
 Then rinse and dry.
 2. Pour in a generous amount of cooking oil.
 Place the pan on the burner and heat pan until oil is hot.
 Take it off the heat, move oil around in the pan, to coat all sides and then let it stand overnight.
 3. The next day, reheat pan slightly, pour oil out and remove excess oil with a paper towel.
 The pan is now seasoned and ready for the first omelette.